 In 2017, the Company and Loblaw announced actions taken to address their role in an industry-wide price-fixing arrangement involving certain packaged bread products.
 The arrangement involved the coordination of retail and wholesale prices of certain packaged bread products over a period extending from late 2001 to March 2015.
 Under the arrangement, the participants regularly increased prices on a coordinated basis.
-Class action lawsuits have been commenced against the Company and Loblaw as well as a number of other major grocery retailers and another bread wholesaler.
-In December 2019, a proposed class action on behalf of independent distributors was commenced against the Company.
-It is too early to predict the outcome of such legal proceedings.
-Neither the Company nor Loblaw believes that the ultimate resolution of such legal proceedings will have a material adverse impact on its financial condition or prospects.
-The Company's and Loblaw's cash balances far exceed any realistic damages scenario and therefore the Company and Loblaw do not anticipate any impacts on the Company's or Loblaw's dividend, dividend policy or share buyback plan.
-The Company and Loblaw have not recorded any amounts related to the potential civil liability associated with the class action lawsuits in 2023 or prior on the basis that a reliable estimate of the liability cannot be determined at this time.
-The Company and Loblaw will continue to assess whether a provision for civil liability associated with the class action lawsuits can be reliably estimated and will record an amount in the period at the earlier of when a reliable estimate of liability can be determined or the matter is ultimately resolved.
+Class action lawsuits were commenced against the Company and Loblaw as well as a number of other major grocery retailers and another bread wholesaler.
+On July 24, 2024, the Company and Weston entered into binding Minutes of Settlement and on January 31, 2025, the Company and Loblaw entered into a Settlement Agreement with the lawyers representing consumers to settle those class action lawsuits for \$500 million.
+The Company and Loblaw will each pay for a portion of the settlement, with Loblaw paying \$253 million and Weston paying \$247 million.
+Loblaw will receive credit for the \$96 million it previously paid to customers in the form of Loblaw cards, resulting in it being required to pay \$157 million in cash towards the settlement.
+The Settlement Agreement is subject to the approval of the courts.
+In December 2019, a proposed class action on behalf of independent distributors was commenced against the Company (the "ID Class Action").
+It is too early to predict the outcome of the ID Class Action but the Company does not believe that the ultimate resolution of such legal proceeding will have a material adverse impact on its financial condition or prospects.
 As a result of admission of participation in the arrangement and cooperation in the Competition Bureau's investigation, the Company and Loblaw will not face criminal charges or penalties.
-In response to such class action lawsuits, certain major grocery retailers have crossclaimed against Loblaw and Weston, and Loblaw and Weston believe such crossclaims are without merit.
+In response to such class action lawsuits, certain major grocery retailers have crossclaimed against the Company and Loblaw, and the Company and Loblaw believe such crossclaims are without merit.